shubhamchandak/event-driven-simulator-network-cache-system/Readme.md

 ```

 ## Additional Details
-The code is currently designed and developed as per the requirements of the Project Midpoint check and will not provide any output as of now.
-This is meant to only showcase our progress with a well designed compilable code.
+The code is currently designed and developed as per the requirements of the Project Midpoint check and will not provide much metrics as output as of now.
+This is meant to showcase our progress with a well designed compilable code with major event simulation functionalities being developed along with a few other important classes and a simple cache policy.